Skip to main content

 Bosch was still dependent on a relatively small product portfolio of entirely automotive technology.
 This made expansion into new markets extremely important.
 Bosch applied the same strategy in these countries as in all markets where there were still relatively few cars, which made the right tactics imperative.

-The ASEAN states remained mainly sales markets for Bosch products until the 1960s, when the company took further development steps.
-Highly qualified workers and a well-developed infrastructure helped turn Malaysia into an important production location for consumer and automotive electronics after 1970, and the Penang production lines churned out cameras and car radios.
+The approach was to use well-established trade partners with an excellent local knowledge.
+The Southeast Asian countries remained mainly sales markets for Bosch products until the 1960s, when the company took further development steps.
+Malaysia, with highly qualified workers and a well-developed infrastructure, had turned into an important production location for consumer and automotive electronics after 1970.
+This prompted Bosch to set up production lines in Penang, which churned out cameras and car radios.

 Singapore enters